Making a referral

 People who self-refer will be advised to contact their GP/health care professional involved in their care to submit a referral form in order to ensure that we have all the essential information we need to provide a good service.

-The referral form (in Word or PDF format) can be downloaded by clicking on the links below.
+The referral form can be downloaded by clicking on the links below.
 Once completed as fully as possible, please follow the instructions on the form to email it, along with any supporting documentation.
 Alternatively, the referral form can be faxed to 01305 263321.

 Weldmar Hospicecare provides specialist palliative and supportive care and expertise to augment and support the care already provided by primary health care teams, the specialist home care nurses, and the community and general hospitals.